dessentialist/growth_model/CONTRIBUTING.md

 ---

-Thank you for contributing to the FFF Growth System! 🎉
+Thank you for contributing to the Growth System! 🎉